monikase/monikase/README.md

 ## Hi, I am Monika 👋

-I’m developing my path in data analytics, using SQL and Python to turn raw data into clear and useful insights.
+Developing my path in data analytics, using SQL and Python to turn raw data into clear and useful insights.
 Enjoy exploring datasets, finding patterns, and investigating.

 My work focuses on building and querying structured datasets, validating data, and creating analytical workflows that support reliable analysis.